taeeekim/bmeg310/assignment 2/Assignment 2.md

 **Q3.5.** What is a frameshift variant?
 Does it have a greater or lesser effect on the resultant protein than a missense variant?
 Why?
 <br />

 **Q3.6.** We can divide variants into two broad categories: intergenic (in between introns ie. exonic) and intragenic (intronic).
 We can in general use snpEff's impact field to broadly categorize variants into intergenic and intragenic types by 'MODIFIER' and 'LOW/MEDIUM/HIGH' labels respectively.
-Count the number of potential exonic variants (where at least one snpEff annotation entry contains the relevant tag).
-What do you notice about the number of exonic variants (compared to overall number of variants)?
+Count the number of potential intronic variants (where at least one snpEff annotation entry contains the relevant tag).
+What do you notice about the number of intronic variants (compared to overall number of variants)?
 <br />
 *Hint:* Use grepl() on the INFO field to look for tell-tale tags.
 <br />